0x3ashry/0x3ashry.github.io/_posts/2022-05-28-BYUCTF 2022 [Write-up].md

 ---

-BYUCTF was a CTF happens at May 27th 10:00 AM MT to May 28th 10:00 PM MT and was organized by CSA - Cybersecurity Student Association
+BYUCTF was a CTF organized by CSA - Cybersecurity Student Association during the period of May 27th 10:00 AM MT to May 28th 10:00 PM MT

 ![](/img/CTF/BYUCTF_2022/BYUCTF.png)